 2.16.
-Directors' and Officer's Deeds
+Directors' and Officers' Deeds

-The Company has entered into a deed with each of the current Directors, the Company Secretary and the Chief Financial Officer to regulate certain matters between the Company and each officer, both during the time the officer holds office and after the officer ceases to be an officer of the Company (or of any of its wholly-owned subsidiaries).
-A summary of the terms of such deeds is contained within the Remuneration Report in the Company's latest Annual Report and in the 2009 Notice of AGM dated 26 October 2009 (where shareholder approval was obtained to enter into deeds with each of former Directors Messrs William Johnson and H. Shanker Madan), the Notice of Meeting dated 15 April 2011 (where shareholder approval was obtained to enter into deeds with each of Mr Ian Williams and former Director, Mr Douglas Stewart), the 2013 Notice of AGM dated 10 October 2013 (where shareholder approval was obtained to enter into a deed with Mr Philip Hopkins) and in the Notice of Meeting dated 18 November 2013 (where shareholder approval was obtained to enter into a deed with HRH Prince Abdullah/Mr James Phipps).
+The Company has entered into deeds with its Directors to regulate certain matters between the Company and each officer, both during the time the officer holds office and after the officer ceases to be an officer of the Company (or of any of its wholly-owned subsidiaries).
+A summary of the terms of such deeds is contained within the Remuneration Report in the Company's latest Annual Report.